hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

     - number of new jobs are less than jobs lost

 -  in homes
+    - smart home
+        - ascpects of home are controlled from a computer system
+        - devices in the home are connected
+        - types of devices that can be controlled
+            - lighting, heating, air-conditioning, television, kettle, plugs, etc..
+        - controlled by issuing commands
+            - or from routines / schedules
+        - uses home network
+        - uses internet access when outside the home
     - advantages
         - microcontrolled devices can be used to do small tasks, saving time
         - more secure